 written by Snoo Wilson

 w/ Antony Sher, Patrick McNee, Billie Whitelaw, Katherine Helmond, Leslie Ash, Bernard Hepton, Jesse Birdsall, Larry Lamb, Bernard Hepton

 No movie representing the transgender experience is more important to me than Shadey.
-I saw it when it first came out on video, another oddball title with a sensationally misleading red cover to make the shelf in my small hometown (pictured at left).
+I saw it when it first came out on video, another oddball title with a sensationally misleading cover (pictured at left) to make the shelf in my small hometown.
 Misunderstood and forsaken, it’s yet to be released on DVD though viewers today, especially queer ones, might be better able to access its fantastic dramatization of the transformation process.
-Sher (his career began ten years earlier in a gay performance group) plays Oliver Shadey, a transsexual mechanic who can think his visions onto film in a camera.
-In order to pay for his surgery, he trades his psychic ability to an industrialist (Macnee aka John Steed in The Avengers) and a government scientist (the always killer Whitelaw of Twisted Nerve and The Omen).
+Antony Sher (his career began ten years earlier in a gay performance group) plays Oliver Shadey, a transsexual mechanic who can think his visions onto film in a camera.
+In order to pay for his surgery, he trades his psychic ability to an industrialist (Patrick Macnee a/k/a John Steed on The Avengers) and a government scientist (the always killer Billie Whitelaw of Twisted Nerve and The Omen).
 Exploiting Shadey for profits and power, they contractually hijack his transformation into a woman—but Shadey’s willpower is greater than industry and science.
 What a wild and inspiring ending!
-Another reason I love this movie is because of the subplot involving Macnee’s daughter, played by TV actor Ash, and his crazy coal-eating wife played by Helmond (Soap, Brazil) who is quirky to a perverse degree.
+Another reason I love this movie is because of the subplot involving Macnee’s daughter, played by TV actor Leslie Ash, and his crazy coal-eating wife played by Saint of the Quirky Katherine Helmond (Soap, Brazil) who is quirky here to a perverse degree.

 Shaye St. John: The Triggers Collection